TheBepps/IoT_RideSync/README.md

+# IoT_RideSync
-# IoT Bike Ride Logger with Energy Harvesting [RideSync]
+Bike Ride Logger with Energy Harvesting

 ## Project Overview
 This project is an IoT-based solution to log data from bike rides, utilizing multiple energy-harvesting techniques and low-power BLE transmission.
 The system collects data from sensors to monitor GPS location, acceleration, suspension motion, and other key parameters.
 Data is transmitted to a smartphone and uploaded to a cloud server for storage and visualization.